 A hill that could pass for a mountain with a strip of waters sauntering down shows face.
 It seems to define the city, appearing on nearly every angle, like a guardian of sorts.
-No, that is not Mount Elgon, it is the Wanale hill.
-Calm and watchful, again, a beautiful show off.
-Mount Elgon, one of the highest peaks in East Africa, is about 60km north-east of Mbale, but still a pride of the east.
+No, that is not Mount Elgon, it is Wanale hill.
+Calm and watchful, again, a beautiful show-off.
+Mount Elgon, one of the highest peaks in East Africa, is about 60km north-east of Mbale, but still the pride of the east.

 What makes Mbale work

 The thing is, Mbale provides travelers with all the amenities they need to be comfortable, while still allowing for a touristic experience just minutes and no more than a few hours away.
 Take Simu and Sisi falls for example, just minutes away from this buzzy eastern town.